Panic attack vs anxiety attack: 4 key differences to tell them apart

 By understanding the differences between panic and anxiety attacks, you can begin to develop strategies for managing them both more effectively and learn how to prevent future episodes from occurring.

 Research has shown that family history plays a role in the development of panic and anxiety disorders.
-If an individual has a close relative with anxiety or panic disorder, they are more likely to develop one as well.
-This does not mean that if one family member has an panic or anxiety disorder though, others in the family will automatically be prone to them; it simply suggests that there may be certain genetic components at work.
+If you have a close relative with anxiety or panic disorder, you are more likely to develop one as well.
+This does not mean that if one family member has a panic or anxiety disorder though, others in the family will automatically be prone to them; it simply suggests that there may be certain genetic components at work.

-Life events such as the death of a loved one, abuse or other traumatic experiences can trigger an onset of symptoms associated with panic and anxiety disorders.
+Life events such as the death of a loved one, abuse, or other traumatic experiences can trigger the onset of symptoms associated with panic and anxiety disorders.
 Stressful life events may also increase vulnerability to developing these conditions, as they often lead to changes in self-esteem, moods, ability to cope with difficulties, and general outlook on life.
-Furthermore, prolonged exposure to high levels of stress hormones like cortisol can damage brain structures important for regulating emotions and behavior.
+Furthermore, prolonged exposure to high levels of stress hormones like cortisol can damage brain structures that are important for regulating emotions and behavior.

 Overall, while there is no single cause for developing an anxiety or panic disorder, it is important to recognize the potential triggers so that proper treatment measures can be taken.
 If you are experiencing symptoms related to either condition it is important to seek help from your doctor or mental health professional right away in order to begin managing your condition effectively.

-The first line of defense for treating both disorders is cognitive behavioral therapy (CBT).
-CBT is a form of psychotherapy that helps people change their thoughts and behaviors in order to reduce the symptoms of anxiety or less frequent panic attacks.
+The first line of defense for treating both panic attacks and anxiety attacks is cognitive behavioral therapy (CBT).
+CBT is a form of psychotherapy that helps change your thoughts and behaviors in order to reduce the symptoms of anxiety or less frequent panic attacks.

-During CBT, the therapist will work with the patient to identify negative thought patterns that are contributing to the development or maintenance of their disorder, as well as work on techniques to replace these thought patterns with more positive ones.
+During CBT, your therapist will work with you to identify unhealthy thought patterns that are contributing to the development or maintenance of your disorder, as well as work on techniques to replace these thought patterns with healthier ones.

-This type of therapy also focuses on helping the person learn how to appropriately react when they feel like they’re having a panic or anxiety attack coming on, such as deep breathing exercises, relaxation techniques, and even mindfulness practices.
+This type of therapy also focuses on helping you learn how to appropriately react when you feel like you’re having anxiety or panic attacks, such as deep breathing exercises, relaxation techniques, and even mindfulness practices.

-Dialectical Behavioral Therapy (DBT) is a type of cognitive-behavioral therapy that has been found to be effective in treating anxiety and panic disorders.
-It combines traditional cognitive behavioral techniques with mindfulness practices, allowing the patient to become more aware of their thoughts and behaviors while learning how to manage them effectively.
+Dialectical behavioral therapy (DBT) is a type of cognitive-behavioral therapy that has been found to be effective in treating anxiety and panic disorders.
+It combines traditional cognitive behavioral techniques with mindfulness practices, allowing you to become more aware of your thoughts and behaviors while learning how to manage them effectively.

-DBT focuses on helping the patient recognize and identify any unhelpful thought patterns or behaviors they may have adopted which are contributing to their disorder, as well as teaching them new ways of thinking and responding in order to reduce symptoms.
+DBT focuses on helping you recognize and identify any unhelpful thought patterns or behaviors you may have adopted that are contributing to your disorder, as well as teaching you new ways of thinking and responding in order to reduce symptoms.

-This approach also helps individuals learn how to better regulate emotions, build interpersonal skills, improve problem-solving abilities, and develop distress tolerance so that they can cope better when faced with difficult situations.
+This approach also helps you learn how to better regulate emotions, build interpersonal skills, improve problem-solving abilities, and develop distress tolerance so that you can cope better when faced with difficult situations.

-Ultimately this form of psychotherapy can provide people with the tools necessary for managing both anxiety and panic attacks more effectively over time.
+Ultimately this form of psychotherapy can provide you with the tools necessary for managing both anxiety and panic attacks more effectively over time.

 Exposure therapy is a form of psychotherapy that can be used to treat various anxiety disorders and panic disorders.
-It works by gradually exposing the patient to the source of their fear or distress in a safe and controlled environment, allowing them to learn how to cope with difficult situations without feeling overwhelmed.
+It works by gradually exposing you to the source of your fear or distress in a safe and controlled environment, allowing you to learn how to cope with difficult situations without feeling overwhelmed.

-The goal of exposure therapy is not necessarily for the patient to become completely fearless but rather more able to manage their response when faced with challenging situations.
-During treatment sessions, the therapist will work with the individual on techniques such as deep breathing exercises and mindfulness practices which can help reduce symptoms associated with anxiety or panic attacks.
+The goal of exposure therapy is not necessarily for you to become completely fearless; its goal is for you to be able to manage your response when faced with challenging situations.
+During treatment sessions, your therapist will work with you on techniques such as deep breathing exercises and mindfulness practices which can help reduce symptoms associated with anxiety or panic attacks.

-Over time this approach allows patients to slowly confront their fears until eventually they are no longer affected by them in an overpowering way.
-By doing so it helps individuals regain control over their lives while also learning useful skills for managing stress and anxiety in the future.
+Over time this approach allows you to slowly confront your fears until eventually you are no longer affected by them in an overpowering way.
+By doing so it helps you regain control over your life while also learning useful skills for managing stress and anxiety in the future.

 Medication:

-Medication is another option for treating anxiety and panic disorders.
+Medication is another option for treating anxiety attacks and panic attacks.
 The most commonly used medications are antidepressants or anti-anxiety medication, which help by reducing feelings of worry, fear, or restlessness while also helping to improve sleep quality.

 While some medications may cause side effects such as drowsiness or headaches, these should start to diminish once the body adjusts to them over time.
-It’s important for patients who choose this route for treatment to talk with their doctor about any potential risks associated with taking certain medication before starting them.
+If considering medication, consult with your doctor to discuss potential side effects and ensure the treatment aligns with your specific needs.

-Lifestyle changes can be helpful in managing one’s anxiety or panic disorder.
-For example, regular exercise has been found to help reduce stress hormones and increase endorphins (the “feel-good” hormones) in the body which can lead to improved mental health and mood overall.
+Lifestyle changes can be helpful in managing your anxiety or panic disorder.
+For example, physical activities have been found to help reduce stress hormones and increase endorphins (the “feel-good” hormones) in the body which can lead to improved mental health and mood overall.

 Also, avoiding stimulants such as caffeine can also be beneficial in reducing symptoms associated with anxiety and panic attacks.

-Overall, managing anxiety and panic disorders can be a challenging endeavor but with the right combination of therapy, medication, and lifestyle changes it is possible to find relief and live a healthy life.
+Overall, while managing anxiety and panic disorders can be a challenging endeavor, with the right combination of online therapy, medication, and lifestyle changes it is possible to find relief and live a healthy life.

 It’s important to note that what works for one person may not work well for another.
 Everyone reacts differently to treatments and coping skills.
 It is normal to try popular calming methods and notice it doesn’t give you the desired result.
 That’s ok!
 There are many to choose from and you will find ones that work for you.

 Also, what worked for you during a past attack may not have the same effect in the future.
 This can often feel discouraging because what worked to calm you during one may not work during another.
 This is also normal!
-A coping skill that works 50% of the time is still useful, so don’t fully abandon it if it doesn’t work for you every time.
+A coping skill that works 50% of the time, it’s still valuable in managing panic attacks or anxiety attacks.
+Building a toolkit of coping methods ensures you’re prepared for any episode.

 The answer to this issue is creating an arsenal of coping skills and knowing when to stop using one skill and start another one in an effort to calm the panic or anxiety attack down.
 Having an arsenal or list of different coping techniques that you have practiced can help you feel prepared and confident that you have multiple tools at your disposal to help you through an attack successfully.
-Using a variety of coping skills that work for you can also decrease the length of time and severity of an attack.
+Incorporating a range of coping strategies can help reduce both the intensity and duration of panic or anxiety attacks.

 Now that you understand the differences between a panic attack vs anxiety attack, know that both are highly treatable conditions.
 If you’re struggling to manage your anxiety or panic disorder on your own, it may be beneficial to connect with a therapist to help guide you in coping with anxiety.